What is the Consumer Protection Act?

 The Consumer Protection Act is a law that provides protections for consumers, including tenants and prospective tenants of residential property.
-The Consumer Protection Division in the Office of the Attorney General enforces the law through mediation, arbitration, and litigation and may also perform independent studies, investigations and public education.
-Read the Law: Maryland Code, Commercial Law, Sections 13-102 and 13-204
+Some of these protection include mediation, artbitration, and litigation, which is provided by the Consumer Protection Division in the Office of the Attorney General.
+The Consumer Protection Division may also perform independent studies, investigations and public education.
+Read the Law: Md.
+Code, Commercial Law ("Comm.
+Law"), § 13-102 and 13-204

 "Consumer" means an actual or prospective purchaser, lessee (tenant), or recipient of consumer goods, consumer services, consumer realty, or consumer credit.